 He then joined his army at Anantapur in the first week of April.
 Maharaj pushed forward with his cavalry and a section of Mavalis travelling via Nandyal, Kadapa, Tirupati and Srikalahasti and reached the periphery of Madras.

 He despatched a force of five thousand troops to capture Gingee Fort that belonged to Bijapur.
-This fort was ably defended by Nasir Muhammad Khan.
-They began preparing to lay siege to the fort but Khan agreed to handover the fort to Maharaj for a jagir with an annual income of fifty thousand rupees.
+This fort was ably defended by Rauf Khan and Nasir Muhammad Khan.
+They began preparing to lay siege to the fort but the two agreed to handover the fort to Maharaj for jagirs with an annual income of fifty thousand rupees.

 Maharaj made his way to Gingee to inspect his latest acquisition.
 He pulled down its old fortifications and rebuilt the whole for permanent defence.
 He appointed Rayaji Nalge to command the fort and Vithal Pildev Atre to look after the revenue affairs of the whole territory.
 He also introduced the highly successive Maratha system of revenue and accounts.
 Maharaj made Gingee the principal seat of power of his Karnatak territory and constructed official and residential buildings for civil and military officers.